OpenNMT/OpenNMT-tf/docs/configuration.md

   # (optional) Width of the beam search (default: 1).
   beam_width: 5
+  # (optional) Number of hypotheses to return (default: 1).
+Set 0 to return all
+  # available hypotheses.
+This value is also set by infer/n_best.
+  num_hypotheses: 1
   # (optional) Length penaly weight to apply on hypotheses (default: 0).
   length_penalty: 0.2
   # (optional) Sample predictions from the top K most likely tokens (requires